-Our mission is to provide career focussed childcarers for our family clients.
-In order to do this we ensure that all of the candidates that we reruit are highly experienced and or qualiifed in their feild of expertise.
+We endeavour to provide career focussed childcarers for our family clients.
+In order to do this we ensure that all of the candidates that we reruit are highly experienced and or qualified in their chosen profession.

-There are many courses and qualifications that Nannies and teachers can obtain these days, including the following:
+There are many courses and qualifications that Nannies and teachers can obtain, including the following:

 (Level 2 and level 3) CHILDREN’S CARE, LEARNING & DEVELOPMENT.
 Professional Practice - students will work with a range of children aged 0-8 in a variety of settings e.g. Private Nursery, Primary School, Special School.
 Taught units of work – units of work cover a variety of areas e.g. Understanding Children’s Development, Keeping Children Safe, Children’s Learning Activities and Play, Communication with Children and Adults.
 Core units must be passed in order to gain the qualification.